acbsp/bonafide.guru/en/contents.rst

 (C.c.
 Madhya, 4.111, purport)

-**“In other words, the spiritual master awakens the sleeping living entity to his original consciousness so that he can worship Lord Visnu.
+**“In other words, the spiritual master awakens the sleeping living entity to his original consciousness so that he can worship Lord Viṣṇu.
 This is the purpose of**\ **diksa,**\ **or initiation.
 Initiation means receiving**\ **the pure knowledge of spiritual consciousness."**